- date of publication: 23.08.2021

 - Thomas Ribi, Neue Zürcher Zeitung1

 “Safranski’s ability to vividly process less intuitive theories with precision is proven here again and again.”

 - Sonja Asal, Frankfurter Allgemeine Zeitung

-Arabic (Fawasel), Korea (Cheongmi), The Netherlands (Atlas Contact), Spain (Tusquets), Turkey (Alfa Basim)
+Arabic (Fawasel), Korea (Cheongmi), Italy (Keller), the Netherlands (Atlas Contact), Spain (Tusquets), Turkey (Alfa Basim)